Learn how the NEC keep your and your home safeLearn More

 Are there unknown dangers in water?
 Never swim in a marina, it could be deadly.Learn More

 Keep your electronics safe by protecting them from surgesLearn More

-NFPA reported 47,700 home fires involved some type of electrical failure or malfunction in 2011.
-Those fires resulted in 418 deaths, 1,570 injuries, and $1.4 billion direct property damage.
-However,...
-Read Morepdf
+47,700 home fires involved some type of electrical failure or malfunction in 2011.
+Learn how AFCIs keep you safe.Learn More

-In celebration of Electrical Safety Month 2015, ESFI is excited to announce the launch of the second edition of its National Electrical Safety Month publication, Electrical Safety Illustrated.
-This year's theme is That Old House, This New Update.
-This magazine will inform readers about common hazards posed by America's aging housing stock and features a variety of updates that can be made to all homes.
+In celebration of Electrical Safety Month 2017, ESFI is excited to announce the launch of the fourth installment of its National Electrical Safety Month publication, Electrical Safety Illustrated.
+This year's theme is "Decoding the NEC to Prevent Shock and Electrocution," informs readers on the new changes made in the 2017 National Electrical Code.